 UTSC also works with campus leadership to provide advice as well as staff interests, concerns, and issues.
 We provide nominations to University-wide committees; UTSC reps are often first considered.
 If you want to learn about campus-wide initiatives and get the opportunity to act as a staff ambassador to those making the decisions, then UTSC is for you.

-UTSC is not a union; we maintain a cooperative relationship with campus leadership.
+UTSC is not a union; we maintain a cooperative and collaborative relationship with campus leadership.

-Once you join as a rep, you’ll have to meet the following expectations:
+Once you join as a representative, you’ll have certain expectations:

 UTSC members meet monthly, every third Thursday.
-You’re expected to attend in person or via webcast; if you miss more than four meetings, your membership will be up for review based on your other contributions to UTSC.
+You’re expected to attend in person or via webcast.

 Representing Your District